Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Discussion

 \subsection{Limitations and Future Directions}

-\textbf{Measurement tampering vulnerability.} While TVD-MI maintains AUC > 0.70 under our attacks, adversaries reduced performance from 0.77 to 0.71.
-This 8\% degradation, though far better than judges' collapse to random (AUC $\approx 0.50$), suggests room for improvement.
-Future work should explore adaptive mechanisms that detect and compensate for tampering attempts.
+\textbf{Adversarial Robustness.} While TVD-MI remains above 0.70 AUC under attack, adversaries reduce performance from 0.77 to 0.71, indicating room for adaptive defenses.
+Our experiments do not test fully adaptive overlap attacks in which an agent explicitly optimizes to maximize agreement with another response to the same source, for example by adding as much source-specific detail as possible regardless of usefulness.
+Such attacks are outside the modeled post-processing class and could increase measured overlap while degrading human-perceived quality.
+Boundedness of TVD caps raw score inflation, but it does not by itself prevent ranking manipulation; addressing this class of attacks likely requires task-specific constraints, richer critics, or additional quality controls.

-\textbf{Extreme compression challenges.} Peer review (20:1 compression) proved difficult for all methods, with TVD-MI achieving only 0.54 AUC.
-This may reflect fundamental limits: when most information is discarded, distinguishing preservation strategies becomes inherently challenging.
-Domain-specific calibration or multi-scale mechanisms may be necessary.
+\textbf{Extreme compression.} Peer review (20:1 compression) remains difficult for all methods.
+When most information is discarded, distinguishing preservation strategies becomes inherently limited; domain-specific calibration may help.

-\textbf{Dependence on pre-trained knowledge.} Our mechanisms leverage implicit priors in language models, which could fail in novel domains.
-The gap between empirical performance and theoretical worst-case bounds (Theorem~\ref{thm:wclb}) quantifies this dependence.
-Combining our approach with active learning could reduce reliance on pre-existing knowledge.
+\textbf{Dependence on pre-trained knowledge.} Our mechanisms rely on LLM priors, which may fail in unfamiliar domains.
+The gap between empirical performance and our worst-case bounds (Theorem~\ref{thm:wclb}) highlights the importance of exploring learned overseers or reinforcement learning approaches.